5 Benefits of Embedded Integration Platforms for SaaS Products

 Traditional integration development often leaves your customers with little to no insight into the integrations: which ones are available, how they work, how they're configured, how to determine if the integration is working correctly, and what (if anything) a customer can do if there are issues.
 As a result, your customers depend entirely on your onboarding and support teams for integration setup, maintenance, and support.

-This translates into far fewer issues for customer service and faster solutions for your customers.
+This access to critical data translates into far fewer issues for customer support and faster solutions for your customers.

 Let's examine the following customer retention benefits: